canjs/canjs/docs/can-guides/introduction/mission.md

 __Today__ - You might consider using Angular 2, but then realize you’ve already fallen for this trap.
 There must be a better way.

 This is insanity.
 No reasonable developer should be expected to work like this.
-CanJS’ entire mission is to help developers weather this storm.
+CanJS’s entire mission is to help developers weather this storm.

 ## Our history of stability and innovation

 If [chasing the hot new thing](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.lrntx9nby) isn’t for you, CanJS is the right framework for you.

-CanJS’ goal is to be the antidote to this mentality, and we have the track record to prove it.
+CanJS’s goal is to be the antidote to this mentality, and we have the track record to prove it.

 ### Our history of stability